1 Chronicles 26

 - Luke 12:37Blessed are those servants, whom the lord when he cometh shall find watching.The porter's watch at the threshold - the very thing the Lord blesses in those who wait for Him.

-- Matthew 25:21Well done, thou good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things.The word the chapter’s keepers point toward - reward measured by faithfulness, not by the size of the charge.
+- Matthew 25:21Well done, thou good and faithful servant; thou hast been faithful over a few things, I will make thee ruler over many things.The word the chapter's keepers point toward - reward measured by faithfulness with the few things entrusted.

 - Luke 12:42-43Who then is that faithful and wise steward, whom his lord shall make ruler over his household?
 Blessed is that servant, whom his lord when he cometh shall find so doing.The steward keeps what he does not own; like Shelomith, his worth is his faithfulness with another's goods.